 The CFTC will investigate whistleblower tips involving violations of the Commodity Exchange Act and the CFTC Rules.
 Typical investigations brought by the CFTC involve prohibited trade practices or fraud involving products in the derivatives market, including futures, swaps and options.
 Deceptive or manipulative trading practices such as price manipulation, front-running customer orders and wash sales have all been the subject of CFTC enforcement actions.
 The CFTC also brings enforcement actions to protect retail customers against off exchange frauds conducted by commodity pool operators or involving forex.
 On Form TCR, the CFTC asks for information related to misconduct involving theft/misappropriation; misrepresentations/omissions; ponzi and pyramid scheme; off exchange fraud; registration violations; trading practices; fees, markups and commissions; sales and advisory practices; and customer accounts.

-Although the CFTC has yet to announce the first payment of a bounty under the CFTC whistleblower program, past investigations and enforcement actions can provide insight into the types of information that are likely to lead to successful enforcement actions and a whistleblower award.
-Here are some notable CFTC investigations and enforcement actions from the last few years.
+The CFTC has announced a few bounty payments under the CFTC whistleblower program, but it hasn’t provided substantial information about these actions due to their commitment to confidentiality.
+However, past investigations and enforcement actions can provide insight into the types of information that are likely to lead to successful enforcement actions and a whistleblower award.
+Here are some notable CFTC investigations and enforcement actions from the last few years:

 Bank of America – Futures Trade Front Running – January 2014.